ucdavis/hpccf-docs/docs/software/ondemand.md

 ### Other error

-If your issue is not listed here, please [submit a ticket](mailto:hpc-help@ucdavis.edu) and send the cluster name, the OnDemand app you tried to run, the `Session ID` of the failed job, any errors you noticed, and any troubleshooting you performed.
+If your issue is not listed here, please [submit a ticket](mailto:hpc-help@ucdavis.edu) and send the cluster name, the OnDemand app you ran, the `Session ID` of the failed job, any errors you noticed, and any troubleshooting you performed.
+You **must** supply all of this information for HPCCF to be able to debug issues.